Terms of Business

 Right to access

-You have a right of access under the Data Protection Act to information we hold about you on our records.
+You have a right of access under the data privacy laws to information we hold about you on our records.

 Right to rectification